aws-cloudformation/cfn-lint/README.md

 `cfn-lint` has optional dependencies based on certain features you may need.

+* `pip install cfn-lint[full]` for installing all the optional dependencies.
+This will install all the dependencies for graph, junit, and sarif.
 * `pip install cfn-lint[graph]` for installing `pydot` to draw and output template graphs
 * `pip install cfn-lint[junit]` for installing the packages to output the `junit` format
 * `pip install cfn-lint[sarif]` for installing the packages to output the `sarif` format

 ### Homebrew (macOS)